deveweber/madcow/01-madcow-foundations/README.md

 ## Configuration

+1. Update the `.env` file with your API keys and other necessary credentials.
-Each panel is configured through YAML files located in `agents/panels/`.
+2. Each panel is configured through YAML files located in `agents/panels/`.
 Modify these files to adjust agent behaviors and capabilities.
+3. Update the `workflow.py` file to adjust the workflow configuration.

 ## License